It is a time of change.

 One final thud swung the door wide, and in staggered, missing a couple of steps, the most chilling, formidable, fearsome looking . . . phew!
 It was just a dame!

 But then you already knew that.
-I made a mental note not to provide any such spoilers again, as I climbed back in through the window from the rickety metal fire escape platform that overlooked the alleyway, some four storeys below.
+I made a mental note not to give away any such spoilers again, as I climbed back in through the window from the rickety metal fire escape platform that overlooked the alleyway, some four storeys below.

 "Er, just checking the fire escape," I said regaining my composure.